-There is a one-day fieldtrip planned at the end of October (weather permitting).
+There is a one-day fieldtrip planned mid to late November (weather permitting).
 The scope of this fieldtrip is to visualize some of Simcoe County's main geomorphological features.
 The fieldtrip will be introduced during lab time and a fieldtrip guide containing information on logistics and materials will be distributed a few days prior to the trip.